Sharp detection of the onset of Floquet heating using eigenstate sensitivity: Spectral function analysis

 \subsection{Intermediate frequency driving: $T\simeq 1$}

 For $T>T'\approx 0.4$, the Floquet eigenstates start to fold and convergence of the Floquet Magnus expansion is no longer guaranteed.
-However, the folded states do not immediately hybridize with each other, or more accurately, the effects of their hybridization remain small.
+The folded states {may come arbitrarily close to unfolded states within the spectrum but do not immediately develop any level-repulsion with them}.
 This is evident from Fig.~\ref{fig_spec_mid_high_inter} { where we see that qualitative features of the spectral function remain unchanged, in particular, there is still a low frequency RMT plateau.
 At the same time the $T^2$ scaling of $\mathcal{S}(\omega)$ breaks down indicating that higher order terms in the Magnus expansion start affecting the Floquet Hamiltonian. { For similar reasons the form of the operator $\mathcal O_A(T)$ also becomes affected by higher order terms.} Consequently the matrix elements $\braket{\phi_m|\mathcal O_A(T)|\phi_n}$} { entering the spectral function start depending on the driving period in a nontrivial way}.
 This situation continues up to $T=T_1\approx 1$, beyond which level-repulsion stars to develop between the folded states as a result of hybridization, thereby developing a low-frequency rapidly increasing tail as opposed to the ETH plateau as seen in Fig.\ref{fig_spec_inter}.
 This tail indicates breakdown of the Floquet-Magnus expansion and lack of existence of any local Floquet Hamiltonian, an observation which has also been reported before from the level-statistics analysis of Floquet systems \cite{rigol_heating}.
 This tail is also inconsistent with thermalization to the infinite-temperature phase occurring at lower driving frequencies.
 This spectral function analysis thus suggests that the Floquet Magnus expansion remains valid for $T \lesssim T_1$.
 It is interesting to note that in a previous numerical study \cite{rigol_heating}, it was observed that $T_1\approx\pi/\sigma$, where the variance $\sigma_{av}\sim \sqrt{L}$ of the average Hamiltonian spectrum.
 Our observations agree with this estimate within numerical accuracy.\\